ksylvest/jquery-growl/README.md

-# jQuery Growler
+# jQuery Growl

-Growler is a jQuery plugin designed to provide informative messages in the browser.
+Growl is a jQuery plugin designed to provide informative messages in the browser.

 ## Installation